-When surfaces in water are brought to close separations (a few tenths of a nanometer), a very large repulsive force, called the hydration force, is measured.
+When surfaces in water are brought to close separations (about one nanometer-Fig. 1c), a very large repulsive force, called the hydration force, is measured.
 Hydration forces have been investigated using a number of different and complementary methods.
 The origin of the hydration force is still not unanimously accepted.
-Some researchers attribute it to normal motion of the surface, either individual molecular motion or surface undulations (Israelachvili and Wennerström, 1996).
-A more widely held view is that it is due to ordering of water at the surface, which propagates out from the surface with decreasing strength (Kjellander and Marčelja, 1985a,b).
-For the purposes of this discussion, the nature of the force is not of fundamental concern (but see the discussion by Bryant and Wolfe, 1992).
+Some researchers attribute it to normal motion of the surface, either individual molecular motion or surface undulations (25).
+A more widely held view is that it is due to ordering of water at the surface, which propagates out from the surface with decreasing strength (29, 30).
+For the purposes of this discussion, the nature of the force is not of fundamental concern (but see the discussion by Bryant and Wolfe (5)).

-Force-separation curves between bilayers and other surfaces may be measured directly using a technique developed by Israelachvili and co-workers (Israelachvili and Adams, 1978; Horn, 1984; Helm et al, 1989).
-In the Surface forces apparatus (SFA) the deflection of a calibrated spring measures the force and sophisticated optical interference methods are used to measure the changes in separation of the atomically smooth surfaces upon which the lamellæ are deposited (Fig 2a).
+Force-separation curves between bilayers and other surfaces may be measured directly using a technique developed by Israelachvili and coworkers (27, 23, 21).
+In the surface forces apparatus (SFA) the deflection of a calibrated spring measures the force and sophisticated optical interference methods are used to measure the changes in separation of the atomically smooth surfaces upon which the lamellae are deposited (Fig. 2a).